bjayanta/prototype/README.md

   - English
   - Bangla
 - Multi Database Handle
-  - MySQL & Ready configuration
+  - SQLite & Ready configuration
     - How to Migrate and Rollback
     - How to use in Model
     - How to use in Query builder